-- 36. Mr. Speaker, the programmes include work on the (Agenda) 111) District and Regional Hospitals, which commenced in 2020 to ensure health facilities are available in all deprived places.
+Mr. Speaker, the programmes include work on the (Agenda 111) District and 39.
+Regional Hospitals, which commenced in 2020 to ensure health facilities are available in all deprived places.
 Currently 88 site plans have been submitted by the district assemblies and contractors and consultants are being procured.
-The rehabilitation of the Effia Nkunta and Accra Psychiatric hospitals and the construction of the two Psychiatric hospitals in Kumasi and Tamale will be fast-tracked.
+The rehabilitation of the Effia Nkwanta and Accra Psychiatric hospitals and the construction of the two Psychiatric hospitals in Kumasi and Tamale will be fasttracked.
 Funds have also been provided to facilitate the reopening of schools in the early part of 2021, if we continue to keep the spread of new infections of the COVID-19 virus at its current low levels.
 In furtherance of Government's TVET agenda, next year will witness the start of the JOBS and SKILLS project to support apprenticeships and competency based training curriculum development in over 100 trade areas and entrepreneurship.
-Also, we will see the beginning of construction of our flagship State of the Art TVET centers (two per region), fully equipped with modern training facilities in 33 trades/professions across 11 economic sectors - 37.
-Mr. Speaker, the details of the expenditure are as follows:
+Also, we will see the beginning of construction of our flagship State of the Art TVET centers (two per region), fully equipped with modern training facilities in 33 trades/professions across 11 economic sectors.